 What is SaaS (Software as a Service) application?

+There are majorly 3 cloud-based services - SaaS, PaaS and IaaS from which SaaS is the most popular one.
 It is referred to as a cloud-based model in which all the maintenance work of software including updates, delivery, improvisations etc. are done by the operating organization.
 While users just have to pay the subscription charges on a monthly or yearly basis.
 Many popular SaaS-based services are available for free with certain limitations like Google Drive & Slack.

 Now you must be wondering why these SaaS applications are becoming so demanding!